iganets/iganet/README.md

 # IgANets: Physics-informed isogeometric analysis networks

 IgANets is a novel approach to combine the concept of deep operator learning with the mathematical framework of isogeometric analysis.

 ## Installation instructions

-IgANets require a C++17 compiler, CMake and LibTorch (the C++ API of PyTorch).
+IgANets require a C++20 compiler, CMake and LibTorch (the C++ API of PyTorch).

 Depending on the LibTorch version installed on your system, IgANets will be compiled with support for CUDA, ROCm Intel GPUs or the Intel Extension for PyTorch.
 You can disable this feature by providing the `-DIGANET_BUILD_CPUONLY=ON` flag to CMake.

 By providing additional CMake flags you can configure IgANet to build the following optional components:

+- `-DIGANET_BUILD_CPUONLY=ON` builds IgANets in CPU mode even if CUDA, ROCm, etc. is found (default `OFF`).

 - `-DIGANET_BUILD_DOCS=ON` builds the documentation (default `OFF`).
 To build the documentation you need [Doxygen](https://www.doxygen.nl) and [Sphinx](https://www.sphinx-doc.org/en/master/) installed on you system.

 - `-DIGANET_BUILD_EXAMPLES=ON` builds the examples (default `ON`).

+- `-DIGANET_BUILD_MEX=ON` builds the Matlab bindings (default `OFF`).

 - `-DIGANET_BUILD_PCH=ON` builds IgANets with precompiled headers (default `ON`).